matthewsewell/engineering-manager-notes/README.md

 ## What can get you fired

-- **Duplicity, deception, or otherwise having your pants on fire** Don't lie to me, your team, our customers, or yourself.
+- **Duplicity, deception, or otherwise having your pants on fire.** Don't lie to me, your team, our customers, or yourself.
-- **Damaging the team** We must be able to trust each other.
+- **Damaging the team.** We must be able to trust each other.
-- **Damaging the product** We're relying on you to make the product better -- not worse.
+- **Damaging the product.** We're relying on you to make the product better -- not worse.
 We all make mistakes, and that's OK.
 Just don't be willfull or apathetic about it.

 ## 1:1s